 With blended strategies you can actually accomplish a fixed rate as the end result by locking in or hedging different proportions of your contract until you’ve fixed all of it.
 Like the example above, you would do this by timing the market and hedging portions when it dips.

 This type of pricing provides the best of both types of strategies as it affords the protection of cost stability and predictability for your budget while allowing the flexibility to capitalize on market changes.

 The risks for blended pricing are the same volatility risks that come with index and fixed pricing, albeit on a smaller scale as the fixed portion of your contract is open to fixed pricing risks and the indexed portion of your contract is open to the risks of index pricing.

 The Opportunities of Blended Pricing

-As this type of strategy offers the best of both worlds, there is a great deal of opportunity when customizing it to your business’s needs.
+As this type of cost saving purchasing strategy offers the best of both worlds, there is a great deal of opportunity when customizing it to your business’s needs.
 For instance, you could fix/hedge a portion of your load during the day and index at night to leverage your daily consumption patterns as well as take advantage of the market being less unstable at nighttime.